You already know California offers 10 different business loan programs. What you don't know is the order to use them.

 The standard advice is simple: pick the loan that fits your need.
 That's backwards.
-The real question is what's your business lifecycle stage, and which loan minimizes your total cost of capital across all growth phases?

 Why Loan Sequencing Matters More Than Loan Selection

-Most California business owners approach financing like a buffet: they see what's available and pick based on immediate cash needs.
-A 7(a) loan funds working capital.
-A 504 loan handles real estate.
-A microloan covers equipment.
+Most California business owners approach financing like a buffet.
+They see what's available and pick based on immediate cash needs.

 The problem is they're optimizing for one decision, not the full sequence.

-Research on capital structure strategy shows that the order in which businesses access different debt instruments significantly affects weighted average cost of capital (WACC) and long-term profitability.
-This means your first loan affects your second loan's terms, which affects your third.
-A single bad sequencing decision early on can lock you into higher rates for years.
+Research shows the order of accessing debt instruments significantly affects weighted average cost of capital (WACC) and profitability.
+Your first loan affects your second loan's terms and your third.

-Or worse: you max out your SBA lending capacity early.
-The SBA limits 7(a) + 504 combined borrowing to $10 million (increased as of July 4, 2026, from $5 million).
-If you borrow $2 million on a 7(a) at year one, you can only borrow $8 million more across both programs for your entire company lifetime.
+This limit increased as of July 4, 2026, from $5 million.
+If you borrow $2 million on a 7(a) at year one, you can only borrow $8 million more.

 The Hidden Math: Why Sequencing Decisions Cost $50K–$150K